An Exercise

-the fire crew doing a routine drill.
-For this exercise (Aug.
-2000) the tower simulates
+the fire crew doing a routine drill at the old Fire Station, which would now be on Tesco car park.
+For this exercise the tower simulates

 a burning multi-storey building.